alexprz/mopsi/README.md

 # MOPSI : Model, Program, Simulate
 **Why is this project on GitHub ?**

+This project has been made as part of our lessons in ENPC school.
-This project is not made to be reused as it does not bring anything particular to the community (it is not a package).
+It is not made to be reused as it does not bring anything particular to the community (it is not a package).
 Why is it on GitHub then ?
 There may be 2 reasons for this project to be hosted on GitHub:
 - To collaborate with my project partner (if any).